Rev. Lennox Yearwood, Jr., President and CEO

 Mark Antoniewicz, Director of Communications

-Mark Antoniewicz brings over ten years of public affairs and program management experience to the Hip Hop Caucus.
-He also brings a passion for connecting people to positive change, protecting the planet for future generations, and ensuring that the most vulnerable are at the forefront of policy solutions.
+Mark Antoniewicz brings over ten years of public affairs and program management experience to Hip Hop Caucus.
+He was most recently on President Obama’s environmental team as a political appointee in the White House Council on Environmental Quality.
+There he helped lead the external outreach portfolio on climate, environment, natural resource conservation, and energy, while also serving as a public affairs advisor to senior White House officials.
+He brings a passion for connecting people to positive change, protecting the planet for future generations, and ensuring that our most vulnerable are at the forefront of policy solutions.

 Lisa Fager, Director of Public Policy and Operations

 A nationally known thought leader and social activist, Lisa Fager is the Director of Public Policy and Operations at Hip Hop Caucus.
 She oversees the policy agenda and advocacy campaigns.